fullstack-build/tslog/README.md

 #### Log level

 `tslog` is highly customizable, however, it follows _convention over configuration_ when it comes to **log levels**.
-Internally a log level is represented by a numeric IDs.
+Internally a log level is represented by a numeric ID.
 Supported log levels are:

 `0: silly`, `1: trace`, `2: debug`, `3: info`, `4: warn`, `5: error`, `6: fatal`